 Hair loss used to be something that women suffered occasionally after childbirth or illness.
-It is now so common that doctors see it everyday.
+It is now so common that doctors see it every day.

-The Pill is largely to blame.
+Hormonal birth control is largely to blame.
 It damages the hair follicle in a way that can take years to repair.
 Other conditions such as PCOS and thyroid disease also play a role.

-6 Types of Hormonal Hair Loss
+6 Types of hormonal hair loss

 Testosterone causes hair loss.
-This occurs in women with polycystic ovarian syndrome (a condition which, incidentally, is headed for a name change because it has very little to do with cysts on the ovaries.
-More on that in a future post).
+This occurs in women with polycystic ovarian syndrome, a condition which, incidentally, is headed for a name change because it has very little to do with cysts on the ovaries.
 Most PCOS-sufferers have high testosterone on blood test.
-Some have normal testosterone, but still show signs of testosterone sensitivity (acne, facial hair).
-The testosterone of PCOS is usually caused by insulin resistance, which in turn is caused by: refined sugar, omega 6 vegetable oil, smoking, vitamin D deficiency, and a problem with intestinal bacteria (another good reason to avoid antibiotics).
-The Pill causes insulin resistance, which is why using the Pill to treat PCOS is just bad medicine.
+Some have normal testosterone, but still show signs of testosterone sensitivity such as acne and facial hair.
+For a discussion of all the different types of androgens, see my latest post: 4 Causes of Androgen Excess.

-4) Thyroid disease.
 Either too little or too much thyroid hormone can result in hair loss.
 The conventional blood test for TSH is not enough to detect subclinical thyroid disease.
 I recommend testing for thyroid antibodies, T3 and possibly reverse T3.
 Once a thyroid problem has been identified, thyroid hormone in the form of T4, T3 or desiccated thyroid can be used.
 Do not overdose thyroid hormone, because it will then cause the same hair loss problem that it was meant to treat (see below).
 The best treatment for autoimmune thyroid disease is not thyroid hormone, but instead to lower the autoimmune response (thyroid antibodies).
 This can be done by removing gluten from the diet, correcting intestinal flora, and supplementing selenium.

 Don’t fall into the trap of causing hair loss with the very hormone that you’re using to treat it.
 Excess thyroid, estrogen, progesterone and DHEA supplements can all cause hair loss.
 When the hair follicle is exposed to higher-than-normal levels of hormone, it shuts down and stops responding.
 It is a case of hormone deficiency in a sea of hormone.
 Small doses of thyroid, estrogen and progesterone can be helpful, but there is a small window of therapeutic value.
 A hormonal sweet spot.
 If it feels like you might need more, then you probably need less.
 If in doubt, lower the dose.

-Be a Detective
+Be a detective

 Other causes of hair loss include stress, illness, surgery and deficiency of protein, iron or zinc.
 Hair loss can be a side effect of many medications including anti-inflammatories and antidepressants.
 Count backwards on your calendar.
 The problem typically begins 3 months AFTER the cause, but it may be much longer.
 If the damage to the hair follicle is cumulative—as it is with the Pill—it may take years for the shedding to begin in earnest.

-Play the Long Game
+Play the long game

 Hair loss is distressing because it takes SO LONG to respond to treatment.
 The most perfect treatment cannot start to work any sooner than 3 months, and it may take more than a year.
 My message to women is this: Play the long game.
 Identify the underlying hormonal cause of your hair loss, and correct that.
 Stick with it.
 Stopping and starting many different treatments will get you nowhere.